-You need 7 to 10 cups of vegetable or salad a day to achieve this.
+You need 7 to 10 cups of vegetables or salad a day to achieve this.
 I enhance this with food concentrates if I can't get the quantity of vegetables I need.

-I use my wheat grass juice powder.
-That gives me a lot of potassium and magnesium to spike that sodium-potassium pump and boost my energy as well.
+I use my wheatgrass juice powder.
+That gives me a lot of potassium and magnesium to spike that sodium-potassium pump and to boost my energy as well.

 That's because surgery creates a lot of stress which virtually causes the body to dump out potassium.
 Likewise, stress will decrease your potassium levels.

 Let's look at the SIBA Encyclopedia for Endocrinology, which notes that "Adrenal stress creates potassium loss."

 Insulin is the hormone that helps you absorb nutrients, but it also helps everything be stored as fat.

 If you have insulin resistance, then, you cannot pull nutrients into the cell, which is why you're craving sweets by the way.
 See, insulin acts as a trigger of the sodium-potassium pump.
 Being insulin resistant, you're not absorbing enough potassium.
 That's why you get these sugar cravings.
 The body is telling you it needs something badly for energy that you're not giving it enough of.